 Application and Proposal Process

 Proposal materials must be submitted electronically via email to TOEFLYS@ets.org by 11:59 p.m.
 U.S. Eastern Time on March 31, 2016.

 Submissions must include the following documents:

-- Two copies of the study proposal (one blind copy, one non-blind copy; see detailed requirements below)
+- 2 copies of the study proposal (1 blind copy, 1 non-blind copy; see detailed requirements below)

 - Principal investigator's CV

 - Letter of support from a faculty member familiar with the study plan and schedule

 - Letter of support from the applicant's university

 The non-blind copy of your proposal must include all of the following key components: